DewaNanda06/DewaNanda06/README.md

 </p>

 ### I'm a Single Fighter Developer!
-- 🌱 I’m currently learning about basic JavaScript
+- 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate with other developer
 - 🥅 2022 Goals: Learning about how to be a good software developer, write more readable and maintainable code!
 - ⚡ Fun fact: I love create unfinished side project